 Siem Reap Cambodia

 I can only describe the night market as humongous with a plethora of lights, music and restaurants blending in among the various shops.
 I am most impressed with the cleanliness.
 A nice surprise!
-Lars has declared that tomorrow if I pay the $1, he will either eat the snake-on-a-stick or the tarantula!
+L has declared that tomorrow if I pay the $1, he will either eat the snake-on-a-stick or the tarantula!